bertjebertjek/esm_bc_template/README.md

 ## Usage

-Several pre- and postprocessing steps are required before the Fortran code can be run.
+The following steps are required before the Fortran code can be run.

-### 1. Make monthly GCM files
+### 1. Make monthly files
+Both the GCM data and the ERAi data need to be separated into monthly files, so the bias correction can be done per month.
+#### 1A.
+Make monthly GCM files
 Divide the GCM output into monthly files.
 This means grouping all the january's, all the february's etc.
-Use the script `create_monthly_files_BK.py`
+Use the script `create_monthly_files_prl.py` in the folder preprocess.
+It is paralellized over 12 months/cores.

 !
-Specify the models and scenario's /periods in lines 28-36 of the script `create_monthly_files_BK.py`:
+Specify the models and scenario's /periods in lines 28-36 of the script `create_monthly_files_prl.py`:

 ```python
 scenarios=['historical', 'ssp585','ssp370']